magoodsell/goody/Notes/Personal_Cheat_Sheet.md

 **Recall** - captures how many of the actual positives the model captures.
 Good to use when there is a *high cost for false negatives (which are actually positives)*
    - Formula:
       $$\frac{TP}{(TP + FN)}$$
-      * denominator is the toal actual positives
+      * denominator is the total actual positives

 **Precision** - how good the model was at testing a positive results.
 Good to use when there is a *high cost for false positive*